Dr Sara Hadleigh-Dunn

 She is happy to receive informal enquiries relating to research in any of the above indicated areas.

 Sara teaches on a variety of undergraduate and postgraduate modules in the area of risk management and also research methods.
-These include Strategic Risk and Risk Behaviour, Crisis Management and Governance, Research Methods and Business for Biosciences.
-She is module coordinator for the Level 7 modules Strategic Risk and Risk Behaviour, Crisis Management and Governance and the Risk Dissertation.
+These include Strategic Risk and Leadership, Crisis Management and Continuity, Research Methods, and Business for Biosciences.
+She is module coordinator for the postgraduate modules Strategic Risk and Leadership, Crisis Management and Continuity and the Risk Dissertation.

 Sara is happy to take emails from the media on her research and is aware of the needs to respond to journalists in a timely manner.
 Please contact her directly at firstname.lastname@example.org.